-Rare Genomics
+Rare Genomics (RG)

 • Rare Genomics is a nonprofit organization that supports individuals with rare diseases by providing access to cutting-edge research, genetic testing, and specialized medical care.
 Their website, a vital resource for patients and researchers alike, needed a redesign to improve usability, modernize the user experience, and better align with their mission.